jmonlong/manu-vgsv/manuscript.md

 Over the last few years, exciting developments in sequencing technologies and library preparation made it possible to produce long reads or retrieve long-range information over kilobases of sequence.
 These approaches are maturing to the point were it is feasible to analyze the human genome.
 This multi-kbp information is particularly useful for SV detection and de novo assembly.
-In the last few years, several studies using long-read or linked-read sequencing have produced large catalogs of structural variation, the majority of which were novel and sequence-resolved[@z91V6jjU; @rs7e40wC; @PRx3qEIm; @121OWcTA4] (*REF_PETER_SOON*).
+In the last few years, several studies using long-read or linked-read sequencing have produced large catalogs of structural variation, the majority of which were novel and sequence-resolved[@z91V6jjU; @rs7e40wC; @PRx3qEIm; @121OWcTA4; @3NNFS6U2].
 These technologies are also enabling high-quality de novo genome assemblies to be produced[@z91V6jjU; @6KbgcueR], as well as large blocks of haplotype-resolved sequences[@Pu6SY37C].
 These technological advances promise to expand the amount of known genomic variation in humans in the near future.